bedwards254/DAprocessingTiers/Tier 1/Imaging/Optical_Discs.md

     mkdir 1297_{150..170}

 6. Each folder needs to contain the following files:
 	a.
-The forensically packaged disk image (.E01)
+The forensically packaged disk image (.iso)
 	b.
 The ``fiwalk.xml`` file

 ### Copy files: